netdata/netdata/collectors/python.d.plugin/smartd_log/README.md

 # dump smartd attrs info every 600 seconds
 smartd_opts="-A /var/log/smartd/ -i 600"
 ```
+You may need to create the smartd directory before smartd will write to it:
+`mkdir -p /var/log/smartd`

 `smartd` appends logs at every run.
 It's strongly recommended to use `logrotate` for smartd files.